 Summer is winding down (unfortunately) and it’s just about that time to go back to school!
 There are so many things to do before school begins that it can be hard to keep track.
 Here are some ideas that can help you get organized for the new session!

-School Supplies: Shopping for school supplies this close to the beginning of the school year can be a nightmare!
+Shopping for school supplies this close to the beginning of the school year can be a nightmare!
 The school supply aisles become ransacked and bought out.
-I like to shop at the Staples in Jersey City for school supplies.
+I like to shop at Staples in Jersey City for school supplies.
 The store tends to be a lot less hectic than its neighbor (Target) and they carry pretty much every school supply you will need.
 Coupons: Check the link for some Staples coupons that you can bring into the store.
 If you don’t feel like braving the stores, you still have time to shop online!
 Amazon has its very own Back to School store.
 If you order soon, you should have it in time for the first day of school, especially if you have Amazon Prime.

-School Lunch: The age old question…send them with lunch money or brown bag it?
+The age-old question…send them with lunch money or brown bag it?
 Get creative with homemade lunches!
 Don’t miss this Buzzfeed post “27 School Lunch Tips That Will Keep You Sane,” which includes great ideas like freezing juice boxes the night before to double as ice packs.
 If you are feeling gourmet, you can try “19 School Lunch Ideas That Are Healthy (Mostly)” from Bon Appetit with recipes like Tomato Grilled Cheese Soup and The Antipasti Plate.
 Or you can always hit up the Pinterest Boards!
 To make your life easier, check out these reusable lunch containers with ice packs in the lids or try these reusable sandwich and snack bags.

-School Clothes: Last minute shopper?
+Last minute shopper?
 Don’t fear!
 Lots of stores are having Labor Day sales this weekend, so you can stock up and give the pocketbook a break, too.
 Macy’s is having a big sale in stores and online.
 Click here for an in-store coupon.
 Gap is advertising “Everything up to 40% off” in stores and online.
 Plus, they have great options for uniforms, like khaki pants and skirts.
 If you need school shoes still, Zappos has a great selection of children’s shoes.
 As an added bonus, they ship quickly and shipping and returns are free, so you can order multiple sizes if you are unsure.